intel/ros2_grasp_library/docs/tutorials_1_grasp_library_with_camera.md

-# Grasp Library with RGBD Camera
+# OpenVINO Grasp Library with RGBD Camera

+This tutorial introduce the OpenVINO environment setup, how to build and launch Grasp Library with RGBD camera.

 ## Requirements
 ### Hardware
 * Host running ROS2/ROS
 * RGBD sensor
 ### Software
 We verified the software with Ubuntu 18.04 Bionic and ROS2 Crystal Clemmys release.
+Verification with ROS2 MoveIt is still work in progress.
+Before this, we have verified the grasp detection with MoveIt Melodic branch (tag 0.10.8) and our visual pick & place application.
 * Install ROS2 packages
   [ros-crystal-desktop](https://index.ros.org/doc/ros2/Installation/Linux-Install-Debians)